The Laws of Candle-Lighting on Rosh Hashanah

 Indeed, it is correct that one may not prepare anything on the first day of Yom Tov for the second and it is therefore prohibited to prepare the wicks, cook, or wash dishes on the first day of Yom Tov for the second for this is considered “preparing.”

 Nevertheless, regarding candle-lighting, Maran Rabbeinu Ovadia Yosef zt”l writes (Chazon Ovadia-Yamim Nora’im, page 182) that based on the words of the Tosafot and other great Poskim, one need not be concerned about the prohibition of preparing and one may light candles for the second day of Yom Tov even before sunset of the first day of Yom Tov, for this serves a purpose for the first day of Yom Tov as well since the candles add light to the house.
 He quotes Rabbeinu Yosef Haim zt”l (in his Responsa Rav Pe’alim, Orach Chaim, Volume 4, Chapter 23) as ruling likewise.

 Summary: Candles are lit in honor of Rosh Hashanah just as they are lit in honor of every Yom Tov: Sukkot, Pesach, and Shavuot.
 The candles should preferably be lit before sunset.
 It is likewise permissible to light candles for the second day of Yom Tov before sunset by using a pre-existing flame.

-This year, Rosh Hashanah of the year 5775 will fall out on Thursday and Friday.
-As such, we must explain the proper of how to light candles on the second day of Yom Tov in honor of Shabbat in the following Halacha.
+This year, Rosh Hashanah of the year 5778 will fall out on Thursday and Friday.
+As such, we must explain the proper way to light candles on the second day of Yom Tov in honor of Shabbat in the following Halacha.